hendry19901990/SimpleMicroService/README.md

-# SimpleMicroService
+# Simple MicroService

-###Pre-requites
+### Pre-requites

-Docker
+- Docker
-Docker-compose
+- Docker-compose

 ### Viewing the App in Action

-Just run at the current directory, the following command:
+Just run the following command at the current directory:
 ```bash
 docker-compose up -d
 ```